xiix0/scam/README.md

-People are beginning to notice you.
-Try dressing before you leave the house.
+You are the only person to ever get this message.